 All applications that have completed the initial verification process will go to a verification panel for discussion and recommendation.
 Verification panels are constituted locally and must be comprised of trained UKPHR verifiers and be subject to UKPHR moderation.
-The verification panel may meet virtually (e.g., by teleconference) if agreed as appropriate.
+The verification panel may meet virtually if agreed as appropriate.